- ANNA THORVALDSDÓTTIR Aeriality

 In recognition and thanks for invaluable donor support, the NAC Orchestra and NAC Dance grant insider access to donors to audit a working rehearsal in Southam Hall.
 Often, an artist or member of the artistic team gives insights into the creative process and invites questions from donors.
 Seating is limited.

 NACO Spring Offer: Bring a friend to a NACO concert in the 2021-2022 season and receive 50% off both of your tickets – that’s two seats for the price of one!
-Offer valid until May 31 2022 and only for select NACO performances.
+Offer valid for a limited time and only for select NACO performances.
 Discount available on regular priced tickets only and cannot be combined with other offers.

 Conductor: Alexander Shelley